urbit/urbit/pkg/arvo/neo/cod/std/src/fil/diary.md

 There’s only a bit more going on here than in Counter’s `/con/number-htmx.hoon` file.
 The main thing is that we have `+link-entry` and `+pretty-date` helper arms which are being used like functional frontend components.

-The Diary frontend is a text box at the top with a list of entries generated from a list of the `/diary` shrub’s child `pith`s.
+The Diary frontend is a text box at the top with a list of entries generated from a list of the Diary shrub’s child `pith`s.
 Nowhere is a list of children in the state being passed from the backend to the frontend, like you might see with a Gall agent passing converting a `(list item)` to a JSON array through a mark in the event that a frontend has scried or subscribed on a path, all of which would require painstaking specification by the developer.

 ```hoon
 ::  /con/node-diary-diff.hoon